-Bryan Lenz was named WashU's first Director of Recreation on May 1, 2015.
-Lenz also carries the title of Associate Director of Athletics and serves as a member of the senior leadership team in the Department of Athletics.
+Bryan Lenz enters his third year as the Director of Recreation.
+Lenz, who was hired on May 1, 2015, also carries the title of Associate Director of Athletics and serves as a member of the senior leadership team in the Department of Athletics.

 In his role, Lenz will spearhead the creation and development of a comprehensive recreational sports and campus fitness unit that provides the WashU campus community with opportunities focusing on wellness of the body, mind, and spirit.
 He will have ultimate oversight of roughly 40 intramural sports, 40 sport clubs, and campus fitness and recreation programming and educational opportunities for all students and staff members.